documentcloud/documentcloud/app/views/help/help_center_drafts/files/publishing_embedding.md

 ## Making Documents Public

 Before you publish a document, page, note or document set, you'll want to make sure that the document or documents are public.
-You either **change the access level of the document** to make it available to the public immediately, or **set an automatic publication date**.
+You can either **change the access level of the document** to make it available to the public immediately, or **set an automatic publication date**.

 #### To Change a Document's Access Level: